MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase7.md

 ms.custom: intune-classic
 ---

-# Microsoft Intune App SDK for Android developer guide
+# Intune App SDK for Android - App participation features
-> [!NOTE]
-> This guide is broken into several distinct stages.
-Start at [Stage 1: Planning the Integration].

-The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP** or MAM policies) into your native Java/Kotlin Android app.
+The Microsoft Intune App SDK for Android lets you incorporate Intune app protection policies (also known as **APP*- or MAM policies) into your native Java/Kotlin Android app.
 An Intune-managed application is one that is integrated with the Intune App SDK.
 Intune administrators can easily deploy app protection policies to your Intune-managed app when Intune actively manages the app.

+> [!NOTE]
+> This guide is divided into several distinct stages.
+Start by reviewing [Plan the Integration](..\developer\app-sdk-android-phase1.md).

-# Stage 7: App Participation Features
+# Stage 7: App participation features

 ## Stage Goals

-* Learn about the various app participation features offered by the Intune App SDK.
+- Learn about the various app participation features offered by the Intune App SDK.
-* Integrate app participation features relevant to your app and users.
+- Integrate app participation features relevant to your app and users.
-* Test the integration of those features.
+- Test the integration of those features.

 ## What are "App Participation Features"?